CoderCookE/goaround/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/60d01111dd41a66baae3/maintainability)](https://codeclimate.com/github/CoderCookE/goaround/maintainability)

 # GoAround
-A simple HTTP load balancer that is capable of managing multiple server instances in a pool and balancing the incoming requests across those instances.
+HTTP load balancer that is capable of managing multiple server instances in a pool and balancing the incoming requests across those instances.
 If no backend instances are available a 503 error will be returned.

 ## Make file